-Our trip from Prague to Dresden with Flixbus was taken before the outbreak of COVID-19 caused countries worldwide to go into lock-down.
-Please remember to stay safe during this difficult time.
+We took our trip from Prague to Dresden with Flixbus before the outbreak of COVID-19 caused countries worldwide to go into lock-down.
+Please remember to stay safe during this troublesome time.

 When booking our three-day city break to Prague, we were looking for things to do in and around the city.
 We came across a few blogs saying that they took a day trip from Prague to Dresden with Flixbus.

-This sounded like an incredible idea, it would also mean we would visit Germany for the first time.
-How could we pass up on the opportunity of visiting two new countries in one trip ?
-Was Dresden to be a place worth visiting ?
-Read-on to find out.
+This sounded like an incredible idea.
+It would also mean we would visit Germany for the first time.
+How could we pass up on the opportunity of visiting two new countries on one trip?
+Was Dresden to be a place worth visiting?
+Read on to find out.

 Booking Tickets & The Flixbus App

 We booked our return tickets online a couple of weeks in advance and could not believe how cheap they were.
 We did this via the app, downloadable on both Android and Apple devices.
 This then allows you to book, search all their routes, pay and download your e-ticket.

-For two adult return tickets it cost just short of £50.
+Two adult return tickets cost just short of £50.
 We thought this was great value.
 The journey into Dresden from Prague would take 2 hours.

 We booked tickets to pick us up at 7.40am from the Prague ÚAN Florenc bus station, which would get us into Dresden for 9.30am.
 The route number you need to be looking out for on the timetable board is the 021 to Strasbourg.

 Our Journey From Prague

 The bus was very comfy.
-We were quite impressed.
-Free WiFi and USB charging points were available as well as plug points to charge laptops and other devices.
+They quite impressed us.
+Free Wi-Fi and USB charging points were available as well as plug points to charge laptops and other devices.
 Very well equipped for travel blogging.

 Some of the scenery on our journey was stunning.
 Vicky had her usual ‘travel nap’ on the way while I enjoyed the views.
-When we approached the German border we were stopped by local police for passport checks, and when this was complete we continued on our way.
+When we approached the German border, local police stopped us for passport checks, and when this was complete, we continued on our way.